 The High Plateau Humane Society (HPHS) is an all-volunteer rescue established in 1987 in the northeastern corner of California.
 In addition to cat and dog rescue and re-homing, it provides low-cost spay and neuter, immunization, dental and emergency medical care certificates to low-income households in Modoc County.
 It also offers a free dog and cat food pantry.
 HPHS is the only organization in Modoc County providing these services.

-Fix Our Ferals is a non-profit surgical practice for dogs and cats in the San Francisco Bay Area.
-Founded in 1998 with MASH-style events serving community cats, FOF has grown over the decades into a free-standing, brick-and-mortar clinic dedicated to providing dogs and cats with a wide range of urgent, essential surgeries.
+Animal Fix Clinic is a non-profit surgical practice for dogs and cats in the San Francisco Bay Area.
+Founded in 1998 with MASH-style events serving community cats, AFC has grown over the decades into a free-standing, brick-and-mortar clinic dedicated to providing dogs and cats with a wide range of urgent, essential surgeries.

 The Palm Springs Animal Shelter (PSAS) is located in the Coachella Valley area of Southern California.
 Committed to being a humane and compassionate animal care and adoption center, the shelter does not euthanize for space or length of stay.
 As a public, open admission shelter, PSAS provides a safe haven for ALL animals, including those who require rehabilitation, training, and medical treatment.